O.A. 'Bum' Phillips

 Phillips served as the Oilers' head coach through 1980 and was the winningest coach in franchise history with a 55-35 record.
 He became the head coach for the New Orleans Saints from 1981 to 1985, retiring after his last season.

-His son Wade has gone on to head coach several NFL teams including the Dallas Cowboys, winning a Super Bowl with the Denver Broncos after the 2015 season and being named the Associated Press NFL Assistant Coach of the Year.
+His son Wade has followed in his father's footsteps, coaching for a number of NFL teams, including the Dallas Cowboys as head coach, winning a Super Bowl with the Denver Broncos, and being named the Associated Press NFL Assistant Coach of the Year.
 His grandson Wes is also an NFL assistant coach.